trilochan88/Routing-Service/Readme.md

 * Once Circuit breaker will open, it will remove the API server from request which are slow
 * chose Normal POST - http://localhost:8080/update-points after 1 minute or any configuration circuit will close and service will start responding normally
-* If we want to target specific node, we can modify wiremock endpoints
+* If we want to target specific maybeNode, we can modify wiremock endpoints

 ## Other part for future consideration